<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 So What's My Price?

-Most families in Texas have their Health Insurance Program through their employer.
-As a result, the worker's average cost out of their paycheck is $500 per month which doesn't sound that bad.
-However, if you factor in Health Care Costs like deductibles, co-pays, and other out of pocket expenses that come with these plans, actually using your insurance that costs $6,000 per year can turn into a lot more very quickly.
-Especially since deductibles for major events continue to creep closer to $10,000.
+However, they had forgotten to factor in Health Care Costs like deductibles, co-pays, and other out of pocket expenses that come with these plans.
+When you actually use your insurance that costs $6,000 per year, your costs can turn into a lot more very quickly.
+Especially since deductibles for major events continue to creep up and up.
+And if you are needing to use out of network providers, the costs can go up even further.

-While we do help employers find business health insurance plans, most of the Texans that we help find health insurance are self-employed, own small businesses, or work for a small business that doesn't provide health insurance.
-Many of these Texans opt for ACA Exchange based plans simply because of the Subsidy that helps keep premium costs down.
-These plans also allow for you to be covered regardless of pre-existing conditions.
+Many of these Texans opt for ACA Marketplace based plans simply because of the Premium Subsidy that helps keep premium costs down.
+These plans also allow for you to be covered regardless of pre-existing conditions which can be a major factor if you are a bit older and have some wear and tear on your body.
 The downside of these plans is the deductibles tend to be somewhat outrageous and out of pocket maximums can be substantially large.

 If you do not qualify for premium tax credits under the Affordable Care Act, you are likely looking for ways to save money on your plan to get that $1,667 down to a more manageable level.
 Costs can range from a few hundred dollars on limited care plans all the way up over $2,000 for larger or older families that have lower deductibles.
 As a result, many Texans are looking for Health Savings at a time when costs just seem to keep skyrocketing.